Robert Spano

-Robert Spano (/ˈspænoʊ/ SPAN-oh; born 7 May 1961, Conneaut, Ohio) is an American conductor and pianist.
-He is currently music director of the Fort Worth Symphony Orchestra, music director of the Aspen Music Festival and School, and music director laureate of the Atlanta Symphony Orchestra (ASO).
+Robert Spano (/ˈspænoʊ/ SPAN-oh; born 7 May 1961) is an American conductor and pianist.
+He is currently music director of the Fort Worth Symphony Orchestra, music director of the Aspen Music Festival and School, principal conductor of the Rhode Island Philharmonic Orchestra, and music director laureate of the Atlanta Symphony Orchestra (ASO).

 Biography

 Early life

-Spano grew up in a musical family in Elkhart, Indiana.
+Spano was born in Conneaut, Ohio, and grew up in a musical family in Elkhart, Indiana.
 His father, Tony Spano, was a flute-builder and instrument-repairman as well as a clarinetist.
 Spano began making music early, studying piano, flute and violin.
 By the age of 14, he conducted a composition of his own with the local orchestra.

 After graduating from Elkhart Central High School, he studied at the Oberlin Conservatory, where he earned a degree in piano performance, while also pursuing the violin and composition and studying conducting with Robert Baustian.
 After Oberlin, he studied at the Curtis Institute of Music in Philadelphia, where his mentors included Max Rudolf.

 In 1985, Spano left Curtis to take his first professional position, director of orchestral activities at Bowling Green State University.
 In 1989, he returned to Oberlin, now as a faculty member, leading the Opera Theater program.
 He has maintained at least an official affiliation with Oberlin ever since.